 I find it easiest to simply buy spring woodland plants from a native plant nursery whenever I can find them.
 If you’re willing to make the drive, Connaught Nursery in Cobden and Beaux Arbres Native Plants in Bristol, Quebec have good selections.

-Spring-blooming native trees and shrubs
+Look up: spring-blooming native trees and shrubs